Vyral/brett-jennings-recruiting/_podcasts/ep07-from-surviving-to-thriving-mike-schumm-s-formula-for-turning-failures-into-fortunes.md

 (49:36) Balancing family and business for long-term success

-(51:28) Can saying "no" drive business growth?
+(51:28) Can saying “no” drive business growth?

-Tune in to hear how Mike's approach to life and business challenges can inspire you to take bold steps, embrace the unknown, and focus on creating long-term success.
+Tune in to hear how Mike’s approach to life and business challenges can inspire you to take bold steps, embrace the unknown, and focus on creating long-term success.

 About Mike Schumm